 - Reducing annual CO2 emissions by 40%

-The parliament suggests amendments that would require the time charterer to linearly reduce the annual CO2 emissions per transport work by at least 40% by 2030 as an average across all ships under their responsibility, compared to the average performance of ships of the same size and type.
+The parliament's suggested amendments could make the time charterer responsible for a 40% reduction of the CO2 emissions per transport work by 2030, compared to the average performance of ships of the same size and type.
 The categories will be the same as reported under the MRV Regulation.
 To obtain data on transport work, the reporting of 'cargo carried' per voyage would remain mandatory.

 - Paying penalties for non-compliance